metacpan/perl-assets/README.md

 - [experimental/](experimental/) contains experiments from which were used in coming up with final logo designs.
 - [blessed/exports/](blessed/exports/) contains the "official" logos.
-If you are designing icons for an Operating System, an IDE or need a `favicon.ico`, we would ask you to draw from these assets.
+If you are designing icons for an Operating System or an IDE, we would ask you to draw from these assets.
 - [blessed/favicons/](blessed/favicons/) contains the "official" favicons.
   Read [FAVICONS](FAVICONS.md) for help with favicons.